vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-8-Monitoring-Optimization/01-monitoring-and-optimization.md

 ---

+## Common Pitfalls & Expert Tips

+- **Alerting on raw thresholds without accounting for normal variance.** A static "CPU > 80%" alert fires constantly on a workload with legitimate periodic spikes (batch jobs, traffic bursts) — leading to alert fatigue where the team starts ignoring alerts entirely (the real danger, since it means a *genuine* incident gets ignored too).
+Use dynamic thresholds or aggregate over a sensible window (e.g., sustained for 5+ minutes) instead.
+- **Logging everything at maximum verbosity in production.** Excessive logging increases Application Insights/Log Analytics ingestion cost significantly and makes genuinely important signals harder to find in the noise — sample or filter appropriately (Application Insights supports adaptive sampling for exactly this reason).
+- **Not correlating traces across services.** Without distributed tracing (`setAutoDependencyCorrelation(true)`), a slow user-facing request in a microservices architecture is nearly impossible to root-cause — you see the symptom (slow request) but not which downstream dependency actually caused it.
+- **Caching keyed only on `Agent.OS` without including the lockfile hash.** A cache key like `npm | "$(Agent.OS)"` alone never invalidates when dependencies change — the pipeline keeps using stale cached dependencies.
+Always include a hash of the lockfile (`package-lock.json`) in the key so the cache automatically invalidates when dependencies actually change.
+- **Copy-pasting the same pipeline steps across many `azure-pipelines.yml` files instead of using templates.** This is a maintenance trap — a fix or improvement has to be manually applied to every copy, and they inevitably drift out of sync over time.
+- **Running everything sequentially "because it's simpler."** Independent test suites, lint checks, and builds across different configurations (Node versions, OSes) should run in parallel via a `matrix` strategy — sequential execution wastes wall-clock time for no correctness benefit when the jobs don't actually depend on each other.

+---

 ## Practical Exercise ✅
 1. Create an Application Insights instance and integrate it into a Node.js app.
 2. Deploy the app and trigger a few requests + one intentional error.
 3. Write a KQL query in Log Analytics to find all requests with `DurationMs > 200ms`.
 4. Add a `Cache@2` step to your pipeline.
 Compare the build time before and after.
 5. Extract 2+ repeated steps into a YAML template file and reference it across 2 pipeline stages.

+---

+## Expert Interview Q&A

+**Q: Logs, Metrics, and Traces — give a concrete scenario where you'd need each, and why one wouldn't be enough alone.**
+Metrics tell you *something* is wrong fast (error rate spiked at 2:14pm) but not *why*.
+Traces show you the end-to-end path of a specific slow/failed request across multiple services, pinpointing *where* in the chain the time was lost or the failure occurred.
+Logs give you the detailed contextual message at that exact point (a stack trace, a specific input value that caused the failure) once traces have narrowed down *where* to look.
+In practice: metrics alert you, traces localize the problem, logs explain the root cause.

+**Q: Why does alert fatigue actually make systems less reliable, and how do you design around it?**
+If alerts fire too often for non-actionable reasons (normal variance, transient blips), the on-call team starts to reflexively dismiss or mute them — meaning a genuinely critical alert gets the same "probably nothing" treatment and is missed or delayed.
+Design around it with thresholds that require sustained breach (not single data points), dynamic/seasonal baselines instead of static numbers where traffic patterns vary, and routing only truly actionable alerts to paging channels (informational ones to a dashboard instead).

+**Q: Your pipeline caching isn't actually speeding anything up even though you added a `Cache@2` step.
+What's the likely misconfiguration?**
+The cache key is probably too broad or too narrow.
+Too broad (e.g., keyed only on OS) means it never invalidates and might serve stale dependencies, or the restore itself takes as long as a fresh install if the cache is enormous and unfocused.
+Too narrow/unstable (e.g., including a timestamp or build ID in the key) means it *never* gets a cache hit because the key is different every single run.
+The correct key includes something stable that changes exactly when the cache should invalidate — typically a hash of the lockfile.

+**Q: When would you use a pipeline `matrix` strategy versus a single sequential job with multiple steps?**
+Use a matrix when the work is genuinely independent and would benefit from running concurrently — e.g., testing against multiple Node versions or OSes, where a failure in one combination shouldn't block or be conflated with another.
+Sequential steps are appropriate when there's a real dependency between steps (build must complete before test can run against its output) — parallelizing dependent steps would either fail or produce incorrect results.